-NATO's current operational Military Command Structure
+NATO's Military Command Structure

 There are three tiers of command: strategic, operational, and the tactical level.
 The command structure is based on functionality rather than geography.